Back garden archery in the back garden with the kids? Are you serious?! Yep!

 Unlike a usual kids archery set, the Stealth arrows are plastic with a sucker at the end.

-You still need to watch where they point it, but it’s a lot safer for everyone, and you don’t need a net in the back garden to protect your neighbours!
+You still need to watch where they point it, but it's safer for everyone, and you don't need a net in the back garden to protect your neighbours!

 The suction cups don’t stick too well (on the surfaces we tried), but that didn’t matter as they stayed on long enough to see what points you got on the target.
 (There’s a target on the back of the box, or make your own).

-Another difference with a real bow is that you pass the arrow through a slot at the front.
-This does make it easier for novices but is perhaps the biggest difference in the feel of a real junior bow.
+Another difference compared to a real bow is that the arrow goes through a slot at the front.
+This does make it easier for novices, but it is perhaps the biggest difference in the feel of a real junior bow.

 The archery set also folds away nicely.
 The two ends of the bow connect to a slot on the handle.
-Simply disconnect and the whole set, including arrows, folds up back into the box.
-So great for a sunny day in the back garden, or taking along to picnics, or even camping (though don’t scare your fellow campers and always supervise children).
+Simply disconnect, and the whole set, including arrows, folds back into the box.
+So great for a sunny day in the back garden, taking along to picnics, or even camping (though don't scare your fellow campers and always supervise children).

-If you’re interested in getting one for your family, click this link.
+If you're interested in getting one for your family, click this link (to Amazon).